Quitting Smoking and how your pharmacist can help

 Find a trained Pharmacist in your area

-Meet with your pharmacist to review your history with tobacco use, as well as your current health, and your objectives with the program.
+Meet with your pharmacist to review your history of tobacco use, as well as your current health, and your objectives with the program.
 From that discussion, you and your pharmacist will develop a tailored program that fits best with your personal needs and goals.
 This list was created in partnership with the Saskatchewan Cancer Agency and is not restricted to PAS pharmacists.

 FAQs for Tobacco Cessation